HANNAH’S PROMISE INTERNATIONAL AID

 impact on the outcomes of thousands of patients for years to come.
 In

-addition we provided free heart and eye surgeries for disadvantaged
+addition we provided free heart surgeries for disadvantaged

-children whose families make less than a dollar a day.
+children whose families make less than a couple of dollars a day.

 Much of my time was spent

-assisting others who bring medical assistance here by developing and
+assisting others who also bring medical assistance here by developing and

 scaling programs, seeking out funding sources, training and mentoring young